mikedelgaudio/tipsy/README.md

 - [ ] Ability to split an item with a person
 - [ ] Ability to share a link for 1 week
 - [ ] Ensure wording between delete/remove is consistent UX
+- [ ] Refactor how state is updated?
+- [ ] Create docker build and push GitHub Action to deploy alpha site